Are You Protected Under Uber or Lyft Insurance?

 Why You Need an Attorney

 Insurance companies never want to pay for a claim unless they absolutely have to.
 However, if you’ve been injured as a passenger of an Uber or Lyft car, or were driving a vehicle and were in an accident caused by an Uber or Lyft driver, you are likely eligible to receive compensation from their insurance company.
-An experienced Boca Raton attorney at the Leifer Law Firm can help you be sure that you get the compensation you deserve.
+An experienced Boca Raton attorney at Leifer & Ramirez can help you be sure that you get the compensation you deserve.
 Call us for a consult today.